Key Takeaways:

 If you receive a copyright infringement notice or claim from another party, it’s important to act quickly and professionally.

 First, assess the validity of the claim and determine whether your use of the copyrighted material is indeed infringing.
+If it is, consider removing the infringing material or obtaining permission from the copyright owner.

 If you believe the claim is invalid, consult with an attorney or respond to the claim with evidence to support your case.